whiteducksoftware/dapr-demo/README.md

 ./run-notification-service.ps1
 ```

-Otherwise, start the application using the dapr cli:
+Otherwise, start the application using the dapr CLI:

 ```bash
 cd ./services/notificationservice